YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZINT[ERRUPT] specifies the code to be XECUTE'd when an interrupt (for example, through a MUPIP INTRPT) is processed.
 While a $ZINTERRUPT action is in process, any additional interrupt signals are discarded.
 When an interrupt handler is invoked, the current values of $REFERENCE is saved and restored when the interrupt handler returns.
 The current device ($IO) is neither saved nor restored.

-YottaDB/GT.M permits the SET command to modify the value of $ZINTERRUPT.
+YottaDB permits the SET command to modify the value of $ZINTERRUPT.

 If an interrupt handler changes the current IO device (via USE), it is the responsibility of the interrupt handler to restore the current IO device before returning.
 There are sufficient legitimate possibilities why an interrupt routine would want to change the current IO device (for example; daily log switching), that this part of the process context is not saved and restored automatically.